Applications for 2018 Honours entry are now OPEN. Applications close on 31 October 2017.

 - Bachelor of Psychological Science (Honours) [BPsycSc (Hons) – Course 353]: This is a one-year Honours program for candidates who have completed an APAC-accredited three-year undergraduate psychology degree (or equivalent).
 Eligible candidates include UOW students who have completed a three-year Bachelor of Arts, Bachelor of Science or Bachelor of Psychological Science with a major in psychology, as well as external applicants from other APAC-accredited institutions.

 Note the differences in application procedures for these two options:

 - Bachelor of Psychology (Honours) students who intend to commence their honours year in the upcoming year: Fill out an online expression of interest form to indicate their intent to commence the honours year.

-- Applicants for the Bachelor of Psychological Science (Honours) course: Complete and submit an Undergraduate Course Application Form via UniAdvice at UOW.
+- Applicants for the Bachelor of Psychological Science (Honours) course: Complete and submit an Online Undergraduate Application Form via UniAdvice at UOW.
+Make sure the appropriate course code (ie., Course 353 is selected.
 Internal applicants (i.e., UOW psychology graduates or current students) must additionally complete the online expression of interest form to express their intent to undertake the honours program in the upcoming year.

 Fourth Year in Psychology from 2013 and Onwards

 Since 2013 the School of Psychology have been offering one fourth year option: Honours in Psychology.

 A. For those who planned to go into the Post-Graduate Diploma, Psychology IV (the non-honours fourth year of the Bachelor of Psychology) or the Masters in Science (Psychology):

 You will only have honours to apply for, so, make sure you have met all the requirements for honours entry (see 4th Year Guide).